CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 Tina aims to expand Spotify's market reach.
 She needs access to customer data to understand market trends and improve personalized music recommendations based on customer feedback.

 ### **Story 4: Dave, A Professor at UW**
 Dave is a professor at the University of Washington who loves music.
-(Just putting a pin in here: I am at Rattlesnake right now and cannot immediately work on this new story.
-Also a reminder for myself to maybe ask him what functionalities he likes in this project so that the story can be tailored for him to enjoy it more...)
+Tired of repeating his current playlist, Dave is looking for fresh and exciting music recommendations.
+He seeks a personalized music discovery experience to find new songs that align with his tastes, ultimately boosting his happiness (?).

 <br>